Walter D'Arcy Ryan

 Walter D'Arcy Ryan (Kentville, Nova Scotia, Canada, April 17, 1870 – Schenectady, New York, US, March 14, 1934) was an influential early lighting engineer who worked for General Electric as director of its Illuminating Engineering Laboratory.
 He pioneered skyscraper illumination, designed the Scintillator colored searchlights display, and was responsible for the lighting of the Panama–Pacific International Exposition in San Francisco and the Century of Progress Exposition in Chicago, in addition to the first complete illumination of Niagara Falls.
 He combined illumination into both an art and a science.

 Early life and career

 Ryan was born in Kentville, Nova Scotia, and educated in Canada for a military career, but instead emigrated to the United States around 1890.
 He worked for General Electric in Lynn, Massachusetts, and was rapidly promoted and put in charge of the Commercial Department, which developed into the Illuminating Engineering Laboratory, the world's first institution for research into lighting; this was formally established around 1908 in Schenectady, New York, with him at its head.
 He and his team developed and patented much of the technology for lighting applications, including the Ryan-Lite reflector-equipped headlamp.

-In particular, under Ryan the Illuminating Engineering Laboratory developed the ornamental streetlighting scheme called the White Way after Broadway, and General Electric promoted it to towns and cities.
-The first installation was on Broadway Avenue in Los Angeles in 1905.
+In particular, under Ryan the Illuminating Engineering Laboratory developed Schenectady's White Way.
 Ryan described it as a way to provide "cosmopolitan atmosphere and dignified aesthetic effects".